Pros and Cons of Gifted Learning Programs in Schools

 Future Success

-Critics correctly remark, however, that there are many more highly successful people that were not identified as gifted.
-Furthermore, there are numerous different variables that affect future success.
+However, critics are also right to point out that many more highly successful people were not identified as gifted.
+Furthermore, numerous different variables affect future success.

 Socialization